binary-butterfly/validataclass/docs/03-basic-validators.md

 By default, the validator does not accept empty strings as input.
 To allow them, set the parameter `allow_empty=True`.

+To automatically convert the output email address to lowercase, you can set the parameter `to_lowercase=True`.

 Also, the default maximum string length is set to 256 characters (which would be a really long, but still valid email address), which can be changed using the `max_length` parameter.